pymanga/pyMANGA/web/content/en/docs/getting_started/First applications/First_applications_of_pyMANGA.md

 <figcaption><font size = "1"><i><b>Figure 1:</b>Executed main.py file in the input console.</i></font></figcaption>
 </figure><p>

-Here you can see that the *main.py* file has been executed and is waiting for further input.
+Here you can see that the ***main.py*** file has been executed and is waiting for further input.
 So the start of MANGA was successful and you can test some first usage examples.
 You can enter the following code (see figure 2).

 	• py main.py -i ProjectLib\ExampleSetups\AllSimple_WithOutput.xml	    		 [1]

-*-i* refers to the index or path of the file in which the input to be used for this example is defined.
+***-i*** refers to the index or path of the file in which the input to be used for this example is defined.

 <figure>
 <img src="/pictures/Fehlermeldung_beim_Aufuehren_von_py-main.py.jpg">
 <figcaption><font size = "1"><i><b>Figure 2:</b> Error message when trying to <b>py main.py -i ProjectLib\ExampleSetups\AllSimple_WithOutput.xml.</b></i></font></figcaption>
 </figure><p>

-After executing the code, an error message is displayed, which describes that a folder named *testoutputs* does not exist, but is needed by the program to save the simulation results.
-This information can be found in the file *AllSimple_WithOutput.xml*, which defines the input for our example.
+After executing the code, an error message is displayed, which describes that a folder named ***testoutputs*** does not exist, but is needed by the program to save the simulation results.
+This information can be found in the file ***AllSimple_WithOutput.xml***, which defines the input for our example.
 To view it, you have to open the file using the editor.
 To do so, please create the directory listed (see figure 2).
 The specified file path is relative to the folder where you started pyMANGA, see figure 3.
-To do this, follow the file path in the *pyMANGA-master* folder as shown in Figure 2, right-click on the file, click *Open with* and select the editor (see Figure 3).
+To do this, follow the file path in the ***pyMANGA-master*** folder as shown in Figure 2, right-click on the file, click ***Open with*** and select the editor (see Figure 3).

 <figure>
 <img src="/pictures/Inhalt_von_AllSimple_WithOutput.xml,_geoeffnet_mit_dem_Text_Editor.jpg">
 <figcaption><font size = "1"><i><b>Figure 3:</b> Content of </b>AllSimple_WithOutput.xml</b>, opened with the Text Editor.</i></font></figcaption>
 </figure><p>

-The file contains the red-marked lines, which define the programs output, e.g. the tree height (h_stem) and where to put it, namely in the non-existent folder *testoutputs*, which was defined as the output location for the simulation results.
+The file contains the **red-marked** lines, which define the programs output, e.g. the **tree height (h_stem)** and where to put it, namely in the non-existent folder ***testoutputs***, which was defined as the output location for the simulation results.
 Consequently, you must now create this folder.
-To do this, right-click in the subfolder *C:\Users\chris\Desktop\pyMANGA-master\ProjectLib\ExampleSetups*, click on Create new folder and name it testoutputs (see Figure 4).
+To do this, right-click in the subfolder ***C:\Users\chris\Desktop\pyMANGA-master\ProjectLib\ExampleSetups***, click on Create new folder and name it testoutputs (see Figure 4).

 <figure>
 <img src="/pictures/Erstellung_des_neuen_Ordners_testoutputs.jpg">
 <figcaption><font size = "1"><i><b>Figure 4:</b> Creating the new folder <b>testoutputst</b>.</i></font></figcaption>
 </figure><p>

 Then run code 1 again at the command prompt.
 Now the program should start the first simulation (see figure 5).
 There are several input parameters which can be set in MANGA project configurations.
 The file which has just been started is a configuration file.
-A description of these parameters can be found on the following website [Link](https://jbathmann.github.io/pyMANGA/project_dox__MangaProject__MangaProject.html "https://jbathmann.github.io/pyMANGA/project_dox__MangaProject__MangaProject.html").The results of the simulation are displayed once visually in a separate window (see Figure 6) and in the form of *csv* files in the newly created folder *testoutputs*.
+A description of these parameters can be found on the following website [**Link**](https://jbathmann.github.io/pyMANGA/project_dox__MangaProject__MangaProject.html "https://jbathmann.github.io/pyMANGA/project_dox__MangaProject__MangaProject.html").The results of the simulation are displayed once visually in a separate window (see Figure 6) and in the form of ***csv*** files in the newly created folder ***testoutputs***.
 You have successfully executed the first example.

 <figure>
 <img src="/pictures/Widerholte_Ausfuehrung_von_py_main.py_-i_ProjectLibExampleSetupsAllSimple_WithOutput.xml_nach_erstellung_den_neuen_Ordner_testoutputs.jpg">